YOUR STORY BEGINS HERE

 - Skills and knowledge training in line with actual industry practice.
 Our teaching/learning environment is constructed to provide you with real production studio experience; much of your classwork and assessments will be simulations of how things actually work in the industry and be done in ISA film, sound and editing studios in real time

-- Contract based: this means that you will undertake a contract with your instructors to enable you to better define goals, motivation, learning outcomes, management and planning skills
+- Contract based: this means that you will undertake a contract with your instructors.
+This enables you to better define goals, motivation, learning outcomes, management and planning skills

 Entry Requirements and Application Submission

-Applicants must have a suitable level of academic skills in order to study in an Advanced Diploma course.
+Applicants must consequently have a suitable level of academic skills in order to study in an Advanced Diploma acting course.

-Please see our student entry procedures for more details.
+Please see our student entry procedures for even more details.

 ACTING COURSE CALENDARS